 We take the security of your information very seriously.
 We use appropriate procedures and technical security measures (including encryption, anonymisation and archiving techniques) to safeguard your information.
 We use secure means to communicate with you where appropriate, such as https and other security and encryption protocols.
 Our customers data is stored and managed by Amazon Web Services who provide details of their security policies and procedures here: https://aws.amazon.com/security/

 We only hold on to your information for as long as we need it for the purposes we acquired it for.
-In most cases, this means we will keep your information for as long as you continue to be our customer or use our services, and for a period time afterwards if you stop doing so, incase we need to stay in touch with you
+In most cases, this means we will keep your information for as long as you continue to be our customer or use our services, and for a period time afterwards if you stop doing so, incase we need to stay in touch with you and for references purposes.

 We provide ways for you to stop all marketing email communications you receive from us, by including the ‘unsubscribe’ link in each email we send to you.
 We need to send certain communications to our users and customers which are deemed necessary and cannot be opted out of, such as product and administrative emails.